Shivam-Dubey18/MovieApp/README.md

 ## Usage 💻
-**Search**: Enter a movie name in the search box to find movies.
+-**Search**: Enter a movie name in the search box to find movies.
-**Favorites**: Click the "Add to Favorites" button to add a movie to your favorites list, and click "Remove from Favorites" to remove it.
+-**Favorites**: Click the "Add to Favorites" button to add a movie to your favorites list, and click "Remove from Favorites" to remove it.
-**Responsive**: Enjoy a responsive design that works well on both desktop and mobile devices.
+-**Responsive**: Enjoy a responsive design that works well on both desktop and mobile devices.
-**Horizontal Scroll**: Navigate through movies using a smooth horizontal scroll effect.
+-**Horizontal Scroll**: Navigate through movies using a smooth horizontal scroll effect.
-**Persistent Favorites**: Your favorite movies are saved in local storage and will be available even after refreshing the page.
+-**Persistent Favorites**: Your favorite movies are saved in local storage and will be available even after refreshing the page.

 ## Built With 🛠️
-**React** - JavaScript library for building user interfaces **Bootstrap** - CSS framework for responsive design **OMDB API** - API for movie data
+-**React** - JavaScript library for building user interfaces -**Bootstrap** - CSS framework for responsive design -**OMDB API** - API for movie data